BigelowLab/obpgcrawler/README.md

 #### Accessing the data

-If you want to access a dataset you can use the [ncdf4](http://cran.r-project.org/web/packages/ncdf4/index.html) package to access.
+A dataset can be accessed using the [ncdf4](http://cran.r-project.org/web/packages/ncdf4/index.html) package.

 ```R
 library(ncdf4)